-Developing Budgets MG700
+Developing Budgets

-Some fixed costs, such as property tax or rent, are easier to calculate than others because the cost is a set annual amount.
+than others because the cost is a set annual amount.
 Many others, like the cost of a tractor or chilling unit, are a little more difficult to estimate.
 This is because the costs are spread (depreciated) over several production periods.
 A major annual cost to the farm for such items is the loss in value that results from each year of use (the item's depreciation) (Table 15).